 - The Co-intelligence Institute compares three decision-making styles (Robert's Rules, Consensus, and Dynamic Facilitation) here.

 - The Rhizome Coop has handouts on meeting facilitation and facilitation roles, and the “Rhizome Guide to Consensus Decision-Making.”

-- Trouble-shooting guides: “Collective Book on Collective Process," “On Conflict and Consensus: A handbook on Formal Consensus Decision-making.”
+- Trouble-shooting guides: The Top 10 Most Commons Mistakes in Consensus Process and How to Avoid Them, “Collective Book on Collective Process," “On Conflict and Consensus: A handbook on Formal Consensus Decision-making.”